Lennart05/toponym/README.md

 ## Create a simple map

 The function `top()`, meaning “toponym”, creates maps of places complying with a regular expression.
-First, one or more strings, then one or more countries are given.
+Minimally one or more strings and one or more countries (in that order) are given as input.
 The following code is a simple example of this:

 ``` r
 library(toponym) # load the package